ToomasYang/ToomasYang.github.io/projects/project-3.md

   - LabView
   - HTTP
   - Python
-summary: The development of a rotating RF antenna utilizing a Raspberry Pi.
+summary: For physical layer security, a rotating antenna is an interesting topic to research.
+It opens up the possiblities of checking for possible paths in other angles, as well as possibly changing the channel effect as we rotate, which could make data transmissions more secure.
+This will go over the development of a rotating RF antenna utilizing a Raspberry Pi.
 ---

 <img class="ui image" src="{{ site.baseurl }}/images/cotton-header.png">